faithful + effective

 In coming months this blog will focus on individual factors and provide some links to resources that might be useful for growing your church.

-3 thoughts on “Church growth – what do we really know?”
+3 responses to “Church growth – what do we really know?”